EricZinda/Perplexity/docs/pxint/pxint0040BuildSolver.md

         return self.name_function_map.get(signature, None)
 ~~~

-Then we need to find a way to add the mappings in.
+Then we need to find a way to populate the mappings.
 We'll do this using a Python feature called "decorators".
 It isn't important to understand *how* it works (but if you want to: [read this section](pxint03000PythonDecorators)).
 For our purposes, just understand that by writing these two small Python classes:

 ~~~
 def arg_types_from_names(args):